saiisback/empower/README.md

 -   **Deep Personalization**: Content, complexity, and UI are tailored in real-time based on the child's age and disability, including visual, motor, and cognitive accommodations.
 -   **Stateful AI Orchestration**: Uses LangGraph to manage the multi-step process of game design, from concept generation to code creation, ensuring a robust and reliable workflow.
 -   **Sandboxed Game Environment**: Dynamically generated HTML, CSS, and JavaScript are rendered in a secure `<iframe>` on the frontend, ensuring safety and encapsulation.
+-   **AI-Powered Coaching**: A friendly AI coach, "Professor Sparkle," provides real-time, conversational support and encouragement using the high-speed Groq API.

 ## 🛠️ Tech Stack